dharkflower/dharkflower/README.md

 I am a PHP developer/musician: lover of Symfony/Drupal and Node.js.
 I have Angular, Stimulus and React/Native experience.
 I am learning shell scripting and supercomputing.
-I am a Drupal 7 Grandmaster, focused on Drupal 10 and Drupal C for a while.
+I am a Drupal 7 Grandmaster, focused on Drupal 10.